iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

 This tutorial covers how to build and configure `PX4 Autopilot <https://github.com/PX4/PX4-Autopilot>`_ and `ArduPilot <https://github.com/ArduPilot/ardupilot>`_ for use with Vertiq’s
 :ref:`IQUART protocol <uart_messaging>`.
 With IQUART integrated into your flight controller, you gain the ability to control and receive telemetry from all connected modules through a single serial port.
 If you are using PX4, you also gain the ability to configure your modules directly through the flight controller.
-Please note, that in order to control your module with the :ref:`IQUART Flight Controller Interface (IFCI)<controlling_ifci>` through PX4 or ArduPilot, your module must support IFCI.
+Please note that in order to control your module with the :ref:`IQUART Flight Controller Interface (IFCI)<controlling_ifci>` through PX4 or ArduPilot, your module must support IFCI.
 The features supported by your module and firmware style can be found on your module’s family page.